RFA Wave Knight (A389): 2011–present

 February 2012 saw Wave Knight operating in the Red Sea and the Gulf of Aden as part of Operation Scimitar Anzac, an anti-piracy operation in the Red Sea and the Gulf of Aden.
-This international operation included the Royal Navy destroyer Daring, the Royal Australian Navy frigate Parramatta, and the Pakinstan Navy's Babur.
+This international operation included the Royal Navy destroyer Daring, the Royal Australian Navy frigate Parramatta, and the Pakistan Navy's Babur.
 Wave Knight acted as the replenishment vessel for the ships.
 She returned to the UK on 16 March 2012 to prepare for a refit period after ten years of operations.
 During the refit upgrades were made to the ships engine, cabins, and air conditioning systems.

 In January 2013, Wave Knight departed Portland for a six-month deployment to the Caribbean, where she will act as Atlantic Patrol (North), relieving RFA Argus.
 She conducted anti-narcotic operations and was on standby to provide humanitarian aid for the 2013 hurricane season On 1 May 2013, Wave Knight was berthed in Miami's Port Government Cut.
 On 17 June she called into the port of Willemstad, Curaçao at the Otrabanda Megapier.

 Wave Knight deployed as part of the COUGAR 14 Response Force Task Group.

 In July 2016, Wave Knight relieved HMS Mersey in the Caribbean to begin another stint on Atlantic Patrol Task (North).
 In February 2017, Wave Knight berthed in Havana, Cuba, for a formal visit while in May she arrived in Bermuda for the 35th America's Cup sailing regatta; the first such regatta held in British waters since the 1860s and the first on the eastern seaboard since 1983.

 Wave Knight returned to Portland on 13 July 2017 having been relieved in the Caribbean by RFA Mounts Bay.

-In June 2019 she supported ships of the UK Joint Expeditionary Force for exercise Baltic Protector in the eastern Baltic before heading for Norway for exercise Dynamic Mongoose in July.
+In June 2019 she supported ships of the Joint Expeditionary Force for exercise Baltic Protector in the eastern Baltic before heading for Norway for exercise Dynamic Mongoose in July.
 In August 2019 she deployed to the Persian Gulf for a long-planned deployment to Operation Kipion in the role of KIPION Ready Tanker.

 In August 2021, whilst in the Caribbean, Wave Knight, was sent to assist the international aid effort in Haiti following the 2021 Haiti earthquake and Tropical Storm Grace.